mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

 <Lesson
   title="Confidence"
-  body="Add, change and delete CSS without unexpected consequences."
+  body="Add, change and delete CSS without unexpected consequences and avoid dead code."
 />

 This confidence boost is especially vital for teams.
 Not everybody has a comprehensive understanding of CSS and deadlines can get in the way of quality.
 With CSS-in-JS our codebase stays clean and we avoid common CSS frustrations (e.g. class name collisions).

 <Lesson
   title="Better Teamwork"
-  body="Keep your codebase clean and avoid common bugs, regardeless of the team members experience levels."
+  body="Keep your codebase clean and avoid common bugs, regardeless of experience levels."
 />

 Since styles are bound to a specific component, I always know what is affecting it.
 I can come back two years after first writing some code and I will know exactly what is going on.